 With regard to governance, we were concerned about the lack of transparency regarding the director nominations process and the insufficient number of independent directors on the company’s board.
 We therefore strongly pushed for a strengthening of the board through the nomination of independent directors and better disclosure thereof.

 In February 2017, we paid a visit to the company’s new food safety centre.
 In accordance with international best practices of hygiene and safety, the testing facilities were kept separate from each other.
 The number of specialist and segregated laboratories focus on food sample testing for veterinary drugs, pesticides, pollutants, adulterants, additives, lipids, heavy metals and antimicrobial substances.
 We also discussed the company’s efforts in food waste and water management.

-The company reacted to the concerns we raised at its AGM in June 2013.
-Subsequently, it put forward three independent directors for election by shareholders and set up an independent audit committee.
+The company reacted to the concerns we raised.
+At its AGM in June 2013, it put forward three independent directors for election by shareholders and set up an independent audit committee.
 While the extent and timeliness of disclosure on director elections could be enhanced to bring it further in line with international best practice, the company has adopted the market standard nomination system, enabling us to conclude our engagement on board issues.

 Since then, the company has notably improved the quality of its reporting on food safety management, the effectiveness of its risk management and the oversight of its suppliers.
 An incentive scheme with four levels of risk alerts was introduced to encourage internal reporting of any identified food safety issues.
 Rewards are given to employees who raise food safety concerns.
 These attempts at changing culture have also been supported by management.

 In addition, the company is studying ways to improve its water management capabilities and has started reviewing the industry’s best practices.

 Governance: Board independence, Board member nomination and election process